Lincoln Motor Company: 1930s

 Largely overshadowed by the Lincoln-Zephyr, the final Model K was assembled during 1939.
 The company has since not developed a direct successor to the Model K line.

 Lincoln-Zephyr (1936)

 During the 1930s, Lincoln expanded to two model lines for the first time.
 Coinciding with the shift in market position for the Model K, Edsel Ford introduced the Lincoln-Zephyr as a sub-marque within Lincoln for 1936.
 Designed as a competitor for the (Cadillac) LaSalle and Chrysler Airflow, the Lincoln-Zephyr was priced between Ford and the Model K.

-The Lincoln-Zephyr was the first Ford Motor Company vehicle to utilize unibody construction; while designed with a prow-style front-fascia, the model line was sleeker than the Chrysler Airflow.
+The Lincoln-Zephyr was the first Ford Motor Company vehicle to use unibody construction; while designed with a prow-style front-fascia, the model line was sleeker than the Chrysler Airflow.
 In contrast to its competitors, the Lincoln-Zephyr was powered by a V12 engine (a design separate from the Model K).

-The model line was a success in the marketplace, selling over 15,000 units in its first year, amounting to a nine-fold increase over the previous model year..
+The model line was a success in the marketplace, selling over 15,000 units in its first year, amounting to a nine-fold increase over the previous model year.